agussetyar/awesome-reference/README.md

 - [Awesome CTF](https://github.com/apsdehal/awesome-ctf) - A curated list of Capture The Flag (CTF) frameworks, libraries, resources, softwares and tutorials.
 - [Awesome Reversing](https://github.com/ReversingID/Awesome-Reversing) - A curated list of awesome reverse engineering resources to make you better!
+- [http://allitebooks.com/](http://allitebooks.com/) - All IT eBooks - Free IT eBooks Download.

 # Tech Talk